 Genesis 9:6 Whoso sheddeth man’s blood, by man shall his blood be shed: for in the image of God made he man.
 (ESV Version)

-In 1 Chronicles 22:8, God does not let David build His temple because David had shed too much blood on the land.
-Shedding the blood is a destruction of the image of God, and although necessary to protect Israel, David still bore that guilt upon himself—making him unworthy to build something so precious like God’s temple.
+In 1 Chronicle 22:8, God does not let David build His temple because David had shed too much blood on the land.
+Shedding the blood is a destruction of the image of God, and although necessary to protect Israel, David still bore that guilt upon himself—making him unworthy to build something so precious as God’s temple.

-What Does Being Created in His Image Mean for Us Women?
+What Does Being Created in God’s Image Mean for Us Women?